monishar249/airbnb-analysis/README.md

-# Airbnb-Analysis
+Airbnb Data Analysis Project
 Overview
-This project analyzes Airbnb data using MongoDB Atlas, focusing on data cleaning, interactive geospatial visualizations, and dashboard creation.
-It aims to uncover pricing variations, availability patterns, and location-based trends.

-Features
-1.MongoDB Connection: Establishes a connection to MongoDB Atlas to retrieve Airbnb dataset.
-2.Data Cleaning and Preparation: Handles missing values, duplicates, and ensures data accuracy.
-3.Interactive Geospatial Visualizations: Develops interactive maps for exploring Airbnb listings, prices, ratings, etc.                                                       4.Dynamic Plots and Charts: Creates dynamic visualizations for price analysis, availability patterns, and seasonal variations.
-5.Streamlit Web Application: Includes a Streamlit app for user interaction with visualizations.
-6.Dashboard Creation: Builds a comprehensive dashboard using Power BI.

-Technologies Used
-Python
-MongoDB Atlas
-Streamlit
-Tableau or Power BI
+This project focuses on analyzing Airbnb data to gain insights into pricing variations, availability patterns, and location-based trends.
+The analysis is based on data retrieved from MongoDB Atlas, cleaned and prepared for accurate analysis, and visualized through interactive geospatial visualizations and dynamic plots.
+A Streamlit web application and a comprehensive dashboard using Tableau/Power BI are developed for interactive exploration and presentation of findings.

+Motivation
+Understanding Airbnb pricing dynamics and availability patterns is crucial for hosts and travelers alike.
+This project aims to provide insights that can help hosts optimize pricing strategies and assist travelers in making informed booking decisions.

+Project Scope
-Data Sources
+Data Collection and Preparation
-The Airbnb dataset is sourced from MongoDB Atlas sample data set.
+Data Source: Retrieve Airbnb data from MongoDB Atlas.

-Conclusion
-These detailed features highlight the core functionalities and capabilities of your Airbnb data analysis project.
-By implementing these features effectively, you can provide valuable insights into pricing dynamics, availability patterns, and location-based trends in Airbnb listings, catering to both analytical exploration and user interaction through visualizations and applications.
+Cleaning: Handle missing values, duplicates, and data type conversions.
+Preprocessing: Prepare data for analysis and visualization.
+Visualization and Analysis
+Geospatial Visualizations: Map Airbnb listings and visualize pricing and ratings.
+Dynamic Plots: Analyze pricing variations, seasonal trends, and property types.
+Interactive Exploration: Develop a Streamlit web app for user-friendly data exploration.
+Dashboard Creation
+Dashboard Tools: Use Tableau or Power BI to create a comprehensive dashboard.
+Integration: Combine visualizations to present key insights effectively.